-- 2.7 Under section 16(8) of the Act, in addition to requiring supplementary proposals on the matters set out at paragraph 2.5 Ofcom may also, with the Secretary of State's consent, set or amend the percentage of multiplex revenue (PMR) that licence holders will have to pay during the renewed licence period.
+- 2.6 In requesting supplementary proposals, we must notify the applicant of any requirements which we consider should be met in respect of those proposals.
+The decision to require, or not to require supplementary proposals is subject to the consent of the Secretary of State and we will seek this consent at the conclusion of this consultation process. - 2.7 Under section 16(8) of the Act, in addition to requiring supplementary proposals on the matters set out at paragraph 2.5, Ofcom may also, with the Secretary of State's consent, set or amend the percentage of multiplex revenue (PMR) that licence holders will have to pay during the renewed licence period.
 This is an 'additional payment' (additional to any licence fee that Ofcom may charge) under section 4 of the Act which is paid to HM Treasury.
-Ofcom set a PMR charge of zero to be paid by BFtV under Condition 4(5) of the existing Mux B Licence. - 2.8 Pursuant to section 16(7) of the 1996 Act, Ofcom may only reject an application to renew a television multiplex licence where: - It appears that the licensee has failed to comply with any of the conditions contained in the existing licence: - Any supplementary proposals required under section 16(4) of the 1996 Act do not meet the requirements set by Ofcom; or - Ofcom is not satisfied that the applicant would, if the licence were renewed, provide a service which complied with the conditions set out in that renewed licence. - 2.9 The purpose of this consultation is to present Ofcom's proposals for the licence renewal process in relation to Multiplex B, including how we intend to exercise the powers granted to us, subject to consent of the Secretary of State, as set out above.
-We go on to consider whether any of the conditions set out in paragraph 2.8 are met, such that it would be appropriate to consider whether or not to reject the application.
+Ofcom set a PMR charge of zero to be paid by Argiva under Condition 4(5) of the existing BA Licences. - 2.8 Pursuant to section 16(7) of the 1996 Act, Ofcom may only reject an application to renew a television multiplex licence where: - It appears that the licensee has failed to comply with any of the conditions contained in the existing licence: - Any supplementary proposals required under section 116(4) of the 1996 Act do not meet the requirements set by Ofcom; or - Ofcom is not satisfied that the applicant would, if the licence were renewed, provide a service which complied with the conditions set out in that renewed licence. - 2.9 The purpose of this consultation is to present Ofcom's proposals for the licence renewal process in relation to Multiplex C and Multiplex D, including how we intend to exercise the powers granted to us, subject to consent of the Secretary of State, as set out above.
+We go on to consider whether any of the conditions wet out in paragraph 2.7 are met, such that it would be appropriate to consider whether or not to reject the applications. - 2.10 In respect of the WTA Licences, Ofcom's current intention is to renew those licences concurrently with the BA Licences if it should prove appropriate following this consultation.
+Subject to the imposition of a licence fee as set out at paragraphs 3.16 to 3.25 below, Ofcom does not envisage any changes to the terms of any WTA Licences.